otaviocc/ObsidianMCPServer/README.md

 - `SearchResult`: Object with `path` (string) and `score` (double) properties
 - `ServerInformation`: Object with `service` (string) and `version` (string) properties

+### MCP Prompts
+- `summarizeNote(filename, focus)` - Generate structured prompts for analyzing Obsidian notes with comprehensive focus options

+**Note Analysis Prompt Parameters**:
+- `filename` (required): The filename or path of the note to analyze
+- `focus` (optional): The type of analysis to perform (default: `.general`)

+**Available Focus Types** (AnalysisFocus enum):
+- `.general`: Comprehensive analysis including summary, themes, and actionable insights
+- `.summarize`: Clear, concise summary of main content without detailed analysis
+- `.themes`: Focus on identifying main themes, concepts, and topics discussed
+- `.actionItems`: Extract all action items, tasks, deadlines, and next steps
+- `.connections`: Suggest potential connections to other notes, topics, or concepts for linking
+- `.tone`: Analyze mood, attitude, and emotional context of the writing
+- `.grammar`: Review grammar, spelling, style, and clarity improvements with specific suggestions
+- `.structure`: Analyze organization and suggest improvements to flow and layout
+- `.questions`: Identify key questions raised and suggest follow-up questions for deeper exploration
+- `.keywords`: Extract important keywords, terms, and concepts for tagging and searchability
+- `.insights`: Focus on extracting key insights, learnings, and "aha moments"
+- `.review`: Comprehensive review including strengths, weaknesses, and improvement suggestions

 ## 💡 Usage Examples

 ### Basic Operations